-Right now, many small business owners are worried about keeping in touch with their customers when they can’t connect in person.
-It’s more important than ever to use every resource you have to maintain and grow your book of business.
+The most successful business owners use every resource they have to maintain and grow their book of business.
 Loyal customers are perhaps your most valuable resource — but only if you can activate them.

 What’s the difference between customer retention and customer loyalty?

 The difference between customer retention and customer loyalty is more than a difference in vocabulary.
 While they share some similarities, retention and loyalty cannot be used interchangeably when describing customers.

 A retained customer may buy from you again, or they might not.
 They may go with someone else once the time comes.
 They are retained simply by the fact that they haven’t shopped anywhere else yet.

 A loyal customer will buy from you again and encourage others to do the same.
 This often results in quality referrals and positive word-of-mouth reviews.
 Loyalty goes beyond spending money.
 Loyal customers will vouch for you and serve as advocates for your business.

 One study showed extremely happy customers are more than five times as likely to repurchase.
 In addition to a high return purchase rate, they are also almost seven times as likely to forgive a business.
 Those are pretty incredible stats!

 As every small (or medium or big) business owner knows, the backbone of their success is people working hard to make customers happy.
 A customer that sticks by your business through positive and less-than-positive experiences is a truly loyal customer.
 The same can be said about customers who recommend you to their friends and send you referrals.

 How do you find out if you’ve got a loyal customer on your hands?